For Current Students

 Patrick was a full-time CSUS student working toward a degree in Environmental Studies.
 He was a serious student who was involved in the community and had a strong commitment to environmental matters.
 He has been described by his professors as a bright presence, cheerful, friendly, optimistic, articulate and dedicated.
 Patrick lost his courageous battle against cancer in January 2005.

-The scholarship for academic year 2012-2013 was awarded to two ENVS majors: Kally Kedinger-Cecil and Jonathan Teofilo.
-Applications for 2013-2014 are welcomed at any time, and one or more students will be selected in June 2013 to receive a $1,628 scholarship for tuition and books.
+Applications for 2014-2015 are welcomed at any time, and one or more students will be selected in May 2014 to receive a $1,628 scholarship for tuition and books.

 Scholarship Application: Patrick James Dugal Memorial Scholarship Application

-Student must be enrolled full time at the time of award disbursement (fall 2012)
+Student must be enrolled full time at the time of award disbursement (Fall 2014).